 NPC Specialization Requirements: (5 courses)

 Sociology majors choosing this specialization will take SOC 101/HON 216, SOC 301, SOC 302, SOC 499 and six electives: one SOC/ANT elective of their choice and five electives from the following departmentally-approved list of options.
-In all, at least four of the six electives must be at the 300-400 level.
+In all, at least four of the six must be SOC/ANT electives at the 300-400 level.

 Approved Specialization Options